varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Assigning a HTTP standardized code to resp.status will also set resp.reason to the corresponding status message.

+	Status codes on the form XXYZZ can be set where
+	XXYZZ is less than 65536 and Y is [1...9].
+	Only YZZ will be sent back to clients.

 	resp.status 200 will get changed into 304 by core code after a return(deliver) from vcl_deliver for conditional requests to cached content if validation succeeds.